milesdaudistel/notes/compilernotes.md

  There is no more input, so we are done.
 One thing that isn't in table that we need to somehow specify is that U is an accepting state, and S and T aren't.
 Implemention is trivial and will be omitted :^)

+ So in general, you have a current state, and you have a next token of input.
+You do a table look up based on those 2 things to find your next state.
+If at any point you try to do a table lookup and find nothing, that means the string does not match.
+If we had the string `ab`, we would look in row S, and we wouldn't find a column corresponding to `a`, and our algorithm would return false, saying the string does not match our regular expression.

 </details>